My Favorite: 0 projects

 Comment 1

-According to the Reduced VAT Rate Law, purchased property shall be the applicant’s main place of residence in the Republic of Cyprus.
-Does it imply that the Applicant will have to reside in the purchased property for the most part of his/her time?
+According to the Reduced VAT Rate Law, the purchased property shall be the applicant’s main place of residence in the Republic of Cyprus.
+Does it imply that the Applicant will have to reside in the purchased property for most of his/her time?

 The answer is no, it does not.
 The Applicant can purchase property for spending vacations in Cyprus and he/she will still be entitled to pay the reduced VAT rate.
 The point is that during his/her visits to Cyprus (no matter how infrequent) the Applicant shall stay in that very property.